-When children first start Nursery they often do not want to discuss what they have done when they get home.
+When children first start school they often do not want to discuss what they have done when they get home.
 This is quite typical as starting a new routine and being in new situations with new people can be quite physically and mentally exhausting.
-Your child may want to go to bed earlier than usual during the first few weeks of starting Nursery.
+Your child may want to go to bed earlier than usual during the first few weeks of starting school.

-Rather than asking your child, 'What did you do at Nursery today?', try these questions to help them to discuss their day - you are much more likely to get a positive response.
+Rather than asking your child the general, 'What did you do at school today?' try these questions to help them to discuss their day - you are much more likely to get a positive response.

-- Who did you play with at Nursery today?
+- Who did you play with at school today?

 - What was the best thing you learnt today?

 - What was your class story about today?

 - Did your teacher do anything silly today?

 - Did anyone get caught picking their nose today?